Political Engagement & Lobbying at AEP

 AEP and its operating subsidiaries engage in lobbying and indirect advocacy activities at the federal, state and local levels of government consistent with our policy and all applicable laws.
 Every state has a unique set of lobbying rules defining legal and ethical standards for registered lobbyists.
 AEP's lobbyists receive training on these rules and are expected to follow them without exception.
 In all 11 of our historic footprint states and in Washington, D.C., we employ full-time registered lobbyists, and often engage external lobbying and consulting firms to support them.

 Some of the trade associations to which we belong also lobby on behalf of their members.
-Consistent with our policy, AEP discloses the portion of its membership dues of $25,000 or greater that trade associations indicate is designated for lobbying.
-In addition, lobbying expenses are not tax-deductible and typically not cost recoverable, meaning they are not financed by our customers.
+Consistent with our policy, AEP discloses the portion of its membership dues of $25,000 or greater that trade associations indicate is designated for lobbying or other political purposes.
+Those expenses are not tax-deductible and typically not cost recoverable, meaning they are not financed by our customers.

 - Trade Associations